legendofmountainsea/LegendOfMountainSea-Server/.github/CONTRIBUTING.md

 - Prefer `if(boolean){ func(); };` over `if(boolean) func();`

 # License
-By contributing to LegendOfMountainSea, you agree that your contributions will be licensed under its GPL-2.0 license.
+By contributing to LegendOfMountainSea-Server, you agree that your contributions will be licensed under its GPL-2.0 license.